zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 skorch allows the user to easily create a classifier or regressor around a neural network (NN), implemented in Torch as a `nn.Module`, which is used by Concrete ML to provide a fully-connected, multi-layer NN with a configurable number of layers and optional pruning (see [pruning](../advanced-topics/pruning.md) and the [neural network documentation](../built-in-models/neural-networks.md) for more information).

-Under the hood, Concrete ML uses a skorch wrapper around a single PyTorch module, `SparseQuantNeuralNetImpl`.
-More information can be found [in the API guide](../developer-guide/api/concrete.ml.sklearn.qnn.md#class-sparsequantneuralnetimpl).
+Under the hood, Concrete ML uses a skorch wrapper around a single PyTorch module, `SparseQuantNeuralNetwork`.
+More information can be found [in the API guide](../developer-guide/api/concrete.ml.sklearn.qnn_module.md#class-sparsequantneuralnetwork).

 ```
 class SparseQuantNeuralNetImpl(nn.Module):